FERRARA - the renaissance capital

 The walking tour starts at Palazzo dei Diamanti, a real gem of the Renaissance architecture of Biagio Rossetti, whose double façade is decorated with a marble composed of thousands of "marble diamonds".

-Walking through the elegant Corso Ercole I d'Este, we reach the imposing Castello Estense (only exterior visit).
+Walking through the elegant Corso Ercole I d'Este, we reach the imposing Castello Estense.
+Here we can visit ancient prisons, kitchens, large frescoed salons and exhibitions on the territory of Ferrara.

 From the old Piazza delle Erbe (today's Piazza Trento Trieste), embellished by the imposing bell tower and the old merchant's shops, you can reach the medieval area of the Jewish Ghetto and the evocative Via delle Volte.